NaokiHori/Pendulum/docs/source/equation/kinetic.rst

    \vel_{\ib} \vel_{\ic}
    \cos \left( \pos_{\ib} - \pos_{\ic} \right).

-To proceed, I use the identity:
+To proceed, we use the identity:

 .. math::